 - Term insurance – the premium that you will pay for term insurance will surely be less as compared to other plans.
 The reason behind the same is that the individuals will not get any repayment of premiums upon the maturity of the policy.

 - Whole Life Insurance – the premium that you will pay under this plan will be returned to you along with additional interest and benefits.
 Usually, the premium amount for a whole life insurance plan will be slightly higher than term insurance plans.

 Cash Value offered by the policy

 - There is nothing like cash value in term life insurance plans and not even the survival benefits.
-The only benefit that these plans will offer is the sum assured to nominee in case of demise of policyholder.
+The only benefit that these plans will offer is the sum assured to the nominee in case of the demise of the policyholder.

 To Sum Up

-In this way, mostly people buy both the policies during their lifetime and split their investments accordingly.
-You can also use the above stated guidelines to clear your doubts for future.
+In this way, most people buy both policies during their lifetime and split their investments accordingly.
+You can also use the above-stated guidelines to clear your doubts for the future.